A colony with a parliament

 The colony still had to provide raw materials for British manufacturers: grain, timber, fish and furs.
 In return, Lower Canada received products that were either manufactured in Britain or that came from other British colonies, such as fabrics, metal products, sugar and tea.

 In 1820, there was a parliamentary system in Lower Canada which resembled that of Britain.
-However, Britain still had the final say in the administration of the colony and its representative in Canada, the governor, could block any legislation passed by the Legislative Assembly.
-Moreover, some members of the Legislative Assembly were beginning to demand responsible government; that is to say, to have all decisions concerning Lower Canada be made by members who had been elected by the people.
+The legislative assembly, which was created in 1791, was the main political institution.
+However, Britain still had the final say in the administration of the colony.
+Its representative in Canada, the governor, could block any legislation passed by the Legislative Assembly.
+Some members of the Legislative Assembly were beginning to demand responsible government; that is to say, to have all decisions concerning Lower Canada be made by members who had been elected by the people.
 (See also The functioning of the parliament)

 - Traces of the past: